MicahDerusha/prisma-example/processes/create-table.md

 }
 ```

-## Update zod schemas
+# Update zod schemas: (OPENPITCH INTERNAL USE ONLY)

 - [ ] un-comment the zod generator in db/schema.prisma
 - [ ] run `db-generate`
 - [ ] discard changes to existing schemas (except index)
 - [ ] replace all `z.nativeEnum()` with the schema in db/prisma/schemas/
-- [ ] comment the zod generator
+- [ ] re-comment the zod generator

-## Decide if the table should be hard-deleted

-Relationship tables should be hard deleted
-so that we can easily re-create the relationship when need be.
-If the table should be hard-deleted:

-- [ ] Add table name to `hard_delete_models` in db\prisma\middleware\softDelete\ignoreDeletedInUpdateMiddleware.ts